bitfocus/companion-module-analogway-awj/README.md

 - Learn function
 - Action Recorder

-For a complete explanation see [HELP](HELP.md)
+For a complete explanation see [HELP](companion/HELP.md)

 ## :warning: Attention

 Starting with release 2.4.0 this module supports also software version 4.x of the LivePremier series.
-Analog Way did change many internal paths with v4.0 If you are upgrading this module from an earlier version and have programmed AWJ get or AWJ replace actions or custom feedbacks, make sure that the paths you are using are not affected from that change or change them accordingly.
+Analog Way did change many internal paths with v4.0.
+If you are upgrading this module from an earlier version and have programmed AWJ get or AWJ replace actions or custom feedbacks, make sure that the paths you are using are not affected from that change or change them accordingly.
 Otherwise these actions and feedbacks may stop working or give wrong results.

 ## :rocket: Version history:

-### 2.4.0 (2024-07 upcoming)
+### 2.4.0 (2024-07-28)
-* Feature: add compatibility with LivePremier software version 4.x Although this feature itself is not a breaking change, unfortunately many AWJ paths have been changed by Analog Way with LivePremier v4 and if you upgrade to v4 from an earlier version and use such a path, you will have to adjust your actions or feedbacks.
+* Feature: add compatibility with LivePremier software version 4.x Although this feature itself is not a breaking change, unfortunately many AWJ paths have been changed by Analog Way with LivePremier v4 and if you upgrade to firmware v4 from an earlier version and use such a path, you will have to adjust your actions or feedbacks.
     Affected:
     - Send custom AWJ replace command
     - Send custom AWJ get command